Recover

 Test Recover

 Some customers do test recovers to verify their backup, which is a great idea.
-To prevent accidentally overwriting remote data following a test recover, a file testonly.conf is created in the backup directory.
+To prevent accidentally overwriting remote data following a test recover, a file testonly.conf is created in the newly-recovered backup directory.
 While this file is present, downloads work but destinations cannot be modified (no upload or remove).
 This is necessary because after a test recover, both the real and test backup directories match the unique ID HashBackup uses to prevent accidental overwrites of remote data.
 An operation in the test directory that modifies the backup could unintentionally modify the remote data, potentially causing problems for the production backup.
 The testonly.conf file prevents that and allows tests to be run without allowing remote data to be changed.

 Notes